Asalha Puja Day & Buddhist Lent Day in Thailand

 What is Makha Bucha Day?

-Makha Bucha is celebrated to mark a significant gathering where Lord Buddha led his teaching upon 1,250 of his first disciples.
-It was celebrated on the 6th of March, 2022.
+Makha Bucha is celebrated on March 6, 2022, to mark a significant gathering where Lord Buddha led his teaching to 1,250 of his first disciples.

 Buddhist Holidays Thailand 2022